AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 ```

 # Resource Placement at Edge Devices
-**Problem statement**: At each time `t` a randomly sized batch of user's requests arrive, each has its own profile that contains information about the amount of resources (e.g., [`10` units of CPU, `2` units of RAM, `5` units for Memory]) that it needs in order to be processed properly.
-The incoming requests must be placed at a set of available nodes, each having its own processing capabilities (e.g., [`100` units of CPU, `20` units of RAM, `50` units for Memory]).
+**Problem statement**: At each time `t` a randomly sized batch of user's requests arrive, each has its own profile with the following information:

+The amount of resources that it needs in order to be processed properly.
+For example:
+- `10` units of CPU
+- `2` units of RAM
+- `5` units for Memory

+Moreover, in also contains info about the type of the request.
+For example
+- `1` or `0` depending if the user is premium or free
+- `2`(or any other number) type of the task.
+Representing the specific need of the request.
+For example, specific request might need the presence of the GPU or additional data that needs to be fetched in order to be properly processed.

+These request must be distributed in a fair way across multiple edge devices/nodes.
+Each node has the following characteristics:
+- `100` units of CPU available for processing
+- `20` units of RAM available for processing
+- `50` units of memory available for processing

+it also contains the range of task that it can process without penalty (e.g., fetching additional data or library from some remote place, a process that will require more memory, RAM and CPU usage):
+- `2` lower bound ID of the tasks that a node can process
+- `5` upper bound ID of the tasks that a node can process

+This means that current node can process the tasks (`2`, `3`, `4`, `5`) without any additional penalty.

 In real world, these nodes usually are located behind a reverse proxy such as NGNIX, Traefik or Moleculer API Gateway.
 All of them provide load balancing capabilities.
 NGNIX [offers](http://nginx.org/en/docs/http/load_balancing.html) round-robin, least-connected, ip-hash; Traefik, at this moment, only [supports](https://docs.traefik.io/routing/services/#load-balancing) round-robin method; Moleculer API Gateway [offers](https://moleculer.services/docs/0.14/balancing.html#Built-in-strategies) round-robin, random, CPU usage-based and sharding.
 These load balancing strategies don't provide optimal solution, it's too expensive too look for it in real-time, they simply follow the selected load balancing strategy.
 These strategies are fast but the results that they provide can be suboptimal.

 **Goal**: The goal is to design another load balancing strategy that's able to distribute the incoming requests in a fair way, i.e., in a way that the incoming requests have similar working conditions.

-**Purpose of the Neural-based load balancing strategy**: A Neural-based load balancing strategy can adapt the distribution policy (heuristic) according to the incoming user's requests and the state of the nodes and, thus, offer a better way of placing the requests.
+**Purpose of the Neural-based load balancing strategy**: A Neural-based load balancing strategy can adapt the distribution policy (heuristic) according to the incoming user's requests and the state of the nodes and, thus, offer a "better" way of placing the requests.